-Over the past 10 years, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been standardly used in air conditioners and heat pumps for the last several decades.
-The recommended phase-out mandates are suppose to have the HVAC industry shift to a more earth friendly refrigerant with a technical code R410A.
+Over the past 10 years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
+The recommended phase-out mandates are suppose to have the HVAC industry turn to a more earth friendly refrigerant with a technical label R410A.
 R410A has been shown to be safer for the environment.

 In late 2010 the majority of air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These units are more commonly called “dry charged units”.
-The units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
+These systems are more commonly called “dry charged units”.
+These A/C units can legally be sold and installed which permits your Columbus area HVAC contractor to charge the unit on-site with R22.
 R22 is still legal for AC repair or service a while longer.
-The purpose of these Dry Charged Units is to give the greater Columbus area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+The reason for these Dry Charged Units is to give the greater Columbus area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
 However, these units also dodge the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

-Columbus homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically considered a replacement “part”.
-Today, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Columbus homeowners should know that these Dry Charged Units are allowed in the U.S. and Canada.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?

 Well, it really depends on a number of things.
-The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.